Brimstone (2016 film): Box office

-Critical reception
+Critical response

 In The Netherlands, the film received generally positive reviews from critics and opened strongly.
 The readers of True West Magazine chose the movie as Best Foreign Western Movie.
-Koolhoven won the Gouden Pen (Golden Pen) for the screenplay and the Gouden Film (Golden Film) for the film.
+Koolhoven won the Golden Pen for the screenplay and the Golden Film for the film.
 On 29 September 2017, Brimstone won six Golden Calves (often called "The Dutch Oscars") at the Netherlands Film Festival, breaking the old record of four.

 On review aggregation website Rotten Tomatoes, the film has a rating of 45% based on 76 reviews and the average rating is 4.90/10.
 On Metacritic, the film has a score of 45 based on 17 reviews, indicating "mixed or average" reviews.
 While The Independent wrote "Brimstone is raw and very powerful filmmaking, a movie that can't help but get under your skin", Variety wrote it was "highfalutin exploitation", blaming it on the Netherlands, writing, "It is, after all, a country that ever since the 1960s, especially in Amsterdam, has profferred a more liberal view than almost any other place of what might euphemistically be termed 'youthful sexuality'."
 Glenn Kenny of RogerEbert.com referred to the film as "dimwitted, amoral exploitation" and accused Koolhoven of identifying most with the murderous and incestuous Reverend.
 Kevin Maher of The Times UK called it "an exploitation western that veers from self-importance to high camp."

 Brimstone was released in the United Kingdom on 29 September 2017, and was well received by the British press.
 Empire gave it four stars and called it "white-knuckle tense", and Peter Bradshaw wrote in The Guardian: "This epically long, lurid, violent western from Dutch film-maker Martin Koolhoven has a kind of Tarantino-ish prolixity and narrative ingenuity.
 Despite its very indulgent length, it never bores."